Not Just Denim

 Nudie Jeans strive to take responsibility for the full range of products.

-In our comfort and power stretch denim options, we have included between 1- 3% elastane, which gives the denim a soft and stretchy feeling.
-When spinning the yarn used to weave the denim fabric, cotton fibers are spun around a thin thread of elastane.
-The elastane is therefor in the very core of the yarn.
-Until today we have been using virgin elastane, but we are, together with our suppliers, looking for possibilities of using recycled elastane in the future.
+In our comfort and power stretch denim options, we have included between 1–3% elastane, which gives the denim a soft and stretchy feel.
+When spinning the yarn used to weave the denim fabric, cotton fibers are spun around a very thin thread of elastane.
+The elastane is therefore at the core of the yarn.
+Until now, we have been using virgin elastane, but together with our suppliers, we are seeking options for using recycled elastane in the future.
 The elastane producers are known to us, but we have not yet been able to trace the specific production units used.

 Lenzing’s TENCEL™ Lyocell is currently the most sustainable version of the man-made cellulosic fiber fabric, where lyocell and viscose are other versions of the same material.
 Lenzing’s TENCEL™ Lyocell production is very sustainable due to the use of a closed loop system for the solvent spinning process.
 The solvent is recycled and can be reused many times.
 Nudie Jeans is proud to be working only with TENCEL™ Lyocell as our man made cellulose based fiber and we are exploring different ways to increase the use of the material.
 We were placed in the leaderboard 100% club for preferred manmade cellulosics in Textile Exchange’s Preferred Material Benchmark for 2018.